petrickjerico/tp/docs/DeveloperGuide.md

 #### Structure for individual `Ui` page

 The following paragraphs provide the class diagrams of the three `Ui` pages.
+Developers can refer to these diagrams to scale the system.

 #### `ScheduleUi`